mdp0023/SVInsight/README.md

     >>> from svinsight import SVInsight as svi

-SVInsight has dependencies that rely on gdal, which may require it's own prior installation based on your operating system and coding environment.
+SVInsight has dependencies that rely on gdal, which may require its own prior installation based on your operating system and coding environment.

 For example: